|The Tennis Court Oath by Jacques-Louis David, 1793 (Wikipedia, public domain)|

 The new direction from Business Roundtable is nod toward the past.
 We'd like to think that businesses will do their part in this effort in the future.

-But it's going to take time and trust.
+But it's going to take time.

 Links may include Amazon Affiliate links.